Frequently Asked Questions

 All of our animals are vaccinated for rabies, and before they leave Egypt, their blood is tested by a DEFRA-approved laboratory to ensure they have rabies antibodies.
 This vaccination and testing process takes around four months and ensures no quarantine is required once they reach the UK.

-For our UK-based dogs, the adoption fee varies depending on the dog.
+For dogs we rescue in the UK dogs, we ask for a donation that varies depending on the dog.
 We do ask a little more for puppies.
 A rough figure would be £300 – £500, which is comparable to other rescues.
+You’re not buying a dog; the donation is just to help us to carry on with our rescue work.

-For more info about why we charge an adoption fee, please see this post.
+For more info about why we ask for a donation, please see this post.

 What happens if I can’t keep the dog anymore?